ktorch/ktorch/docs/tensors.rst

    | Return a k value from an :ref:`api-pointer <pointers>` to a previously allocated tensor

    :param ptr tensor: a previously allocated :ref:`api-pointer <pointers>` to a tensor.
-   :parm  bool flag: an optional flag for complex tensors only, true to return real & imaginary parts along first dimension, false along last dimension.
+   :param  bool flag: an optional flag for complex tensors only, true to return real & imaginary parts along first dimension, false along last dimension.
    :param long dim: an optional dimension for the subsequent index.
    :param long ind: an optional index to retrieve tensor[ind] if no preceding dimension, else tensor[;;ind] if dim=2, etc..